-These truly are 5 insane benefits of indoor plants.
-From health benefits to feng shui (would you believe me if I told you I spelled that word correctly on my first try?), indoor houseplants are wonderful to have in your home or office.
+These 5 great health benefits of indoor plants, from cleaning the air you breathe to the instant feng shui (would you believe me if I told you I spelled that word correctly on my first try?) upgrades. indoor houseplants are wonderful to have in your home or office.
 This blog post shares 5 of the best pros of using indoor plants throughout your home and office.

 Based on several experimental studies, the presence of potted plants has been found to be helpful in many different settings including work, school, and hospitals.
 In particular, plants have been shown to…Psychology Today